wcerfgba/jpreston.xyz/woprs-organization-model.md

 ##### Examples of processes

 Processes may define roles and deliverables, and may be recursive or initiate other processes.
-Here is an example set of processes:
+Here is an example of a process:

 * Hire an Engineer
   1. The Hiring Manager takes a set of job applications from the Engineering Job Applications inbox.